RyanReedKnight/Notes-and-instructions/Kernel/kernel-compilation-pop-os.md

 # Kernel compilation and installation on Pop!_OS
-I used the <a href="https://www.youtube.com/watch?v=WiZ05pnHZqM&t=1809s ">this</a> tutorial as a starting point, though some adjustments were necessary since different I am using a different distribution of Linux.
+I used the <a href="https://www.youtube.com/watch?v=WiZ05pnHZqM&t=1809s ">this</a> tutorial as a starting point, though some adjustments were necessary since I am using a different distribution of Linux than that used in the tutorial.

 1. Download the release candidate kernel from kerenl.org as a tar and extract it to a working directory, or clone the git repository.